NuruProgramming/Nuru/README.md

 ### Code

 Clone the repo, hack it, make sure all tests are passing then submit a pull request.

+## Community

+Nuru has a passionate community, join us on [Telegram](https://t.me/NuruProgrammingChat)

 ## License